lu-sd/personal_blog/src/content/posts/28-slidingWindows.md

 }
 ```

-There is anther methods using String.charCodeAt()
+There is another method using String.charCodeAt()

 ```js
 function findAnagrams(s: string, p: string): number[] {